DCFApixels/KeyTea/README.md

 </br>

 <p align="justify">
 A small application with the functionality of a password manager, but it does not store these passwords either on the user's computer or on a server.
-It works on any device, and if the page is saved, KeyTea can be launched even without an internet connection.
+It works on any device, and if the page is saved, PasswordTea can be launched even without an internet connection.
 </p>

 ## 📖 Table of Contents